Matt Brittin: Public Accounts Committee

 Brittin was first called before the UK Public Accounts Committee on 12 November 2012 to explain how Google had generated billions of pounds of profit from its UK operations but paid almost no corporation tax.
-On 16 May 2013 Margaret Hodge MP, the chair of the committee accused Google's UK division (managed by Brittin) of being "calculated and unethical" over its use of highly contrived and artificial distinctions to avoid paying billions of pounds in corporation tax owed by its UK operations.
-Brittin and Google were accused by the committee, of being "evil" for not paying its "fair amount of tax".
+On 16 May 2013 Margaret Hodge MP, the chair of the committee, accused Google's UK division (managed by Brittin) of being "calculated and unethical" over its use of highly contrived and artificial distinctions to avoid paying billions of pounds in corporation tax owed by its UK operations.
+Hodge said to Brittin: "We're not accusing you of being illegal; we are accusing you of being immoral."

-Brittin was called repeatedly to the committee, and claimed that Google does not "sell" in the UK, even though UK staff are paid incentives to "encourage" potential customers to spend money with Google.
+Brittin was called repeatedly to the committee, and said that Google does not "sell" in the UK, even though UK staff are paid incentives to "encourage" potential customers to spend money with Google.
 Reports from former staff contradicted his statements.
-He did not clarify his definition of "selling", but he "... admitted ’sales’ staff based in Britain are paid commission for reaching targets, further contradicting his statement.
+He did not clarify his definition of "selling", but he "... admitted 'sales' staff based in Britain are paid commission for reaching targets, further contradicting his statement.
 It was also revealed that Google often advertised UK-based 'sales' jobs."

+In response, Brittin said to Management Today about the committee: "I think it's reasonable for companies to undergo scrutiny.
+And it's right for people to show up to answer questions.
+But they didn't let me get my answer out.
+The real numbers are exactly the reason people get angry.
+They misrepresent the way the tax system works.
+Companies pay tax on profits.
+Companies do not pay profits on sales.
+We went through a six-year HMRC audit.
+At the end of that, they said exactly what we should pay and we did.
+We are happy to pay our fair share which is determined by rules."

 In 2015, the UK Government introduced a new law intended to penalise Google and other large multinational corporations' artificial tax avoidance.

-On 11 February 2016, in response to the committee asking how much he earned, Brittin claimed he did not know how much he was paid, a response that was widely ridiculed.
-Google are not legally obliged to tell even their shareholders what his salary is but UK daily newspaper The Guardian speculated (tongue-in-cheek) that it could be as high as £137 million a year.